Do-It-Yourself Guide to Bed Bug Control

-Whatever your reasons, if you're one of those people who need or want to treat your own bed bug infestation,, then this site is for you.
-But understand that the best I can do is improve your odds of success, not guarantee it.
+Whatever your reasons, if you're one of those people who need or want to treat your own bed bug infestation, then this site is for you.
+But understand that the best I can do is improve your odds of success a bit, not guarantee it.

 But Enough About You.
 Let's Talk About Me